All Episodes

 Takes me to this.

-And it's a political story, but that doesn't make it untrue.
+And it's a politico story, but that doesn't make it untrue.

 In fact, it is true.

-Three individual leaders of conservative movement have summoned other top conservatives for a closed door meeting tomorrow in Washington to talk about how to stop Trump and should he become a nominee, how to run a third party true conservative challenger in the fall.
+Three individual leaders of the conservative movement have summoned other top conservatives for a closed-door meeting tomorrow in Washington to talk about how to stop Trump and, should he become a nominee, how to run a third-party true conservative challenger in the fall.

 The organizers of the meeting include Bill Wichterman, who was George W. Bush's liaison to the conservative movement.